PiotrT22/PiotrT22/README.md

 ### Hi there 👋
-I am Peter and i Like programming
+I am Peter and I Like programming

 <!--